jnduli/blog_jnduli.co.ke/content/drafts/asking_for_help.rst

 It's okay to be ignorant, it's not okay to play stupid.

 Before you ask:

 - do your homework.
 Search google, user forums, FAQs and read the manual, ensuring a quick web search doesn't answer the problem.

 Formulating the Question:

 - While refining the question, you may develop a fix/work around yourself.
 - Write in clear, grammatical and well spelled language.
 Don't abuse smileys.
-- Use meaningful subject headers, a good convention being `object-deviation` e.g. "Help!
-Video doesn't work properly on my laptop" doesn't help, but "X.org 6.8.1 misshapen mouse cursor, Fooware MV1005 vid.chipset" is smart.
+- Use meaningful subject headers, a good convention being `object-deviation` e.g. don't do "Help!
+Video doesn't work properly on my laptop" but do "X.org 6.8.1 misshapen mouse cursor, Fooware MV1005 vid.chipset".
 This helps when thinking about the problem, and helps future users skim list of topics discussed in forum.
 - If you want to do something (not a bug), describe the goal first then the steps taken.
 This helps others know if the steps were wrong or not.